Your account has been created!

 Another fundamental aspect of the process towards innovation is to empathize with the users and their problems.
 By questioning where the problems comes from, understanding the target audience’ situations and needs, we can creatively imagine alternative ways and solution to overcome their issues.

 It is important to welcome the problems, question the roots of the problem and examine what can be done about it.

 Another principle followed by great innovators is to not be afraid of making mistakes but to learn from them.
-For progress and change to happen, we need to maintain a positive mindset and not get discourages from challenges.
+This is important for the definition of innovation, as for progress and change to happen, we need to maintain a positive mindset and not get discourages from challenges.

 It is important to keep in mind that mistakes are fundamental steps towards progress and to look at them as opportunities to learn and evolve.

 Last, innovation occurs when divergencies are embraced.
 Differences in opinions, ideas and perspectives should not be seen as obstacles and source of stress, but rather should be considered as fundamental resources.
 Everybody has a saying, and everybody has an expertise.

 When differences are used constructively, they can sustain the innovation process.